nis65/multiroom/README.md

     apt-get install icecast

 The config file is `/etc/icecast2/icecast.xml`.
-The *ices* need to authenticate against the icecast server with the user `source`, so you need to adjust its password:
+The *ices* need to authenticate against the icecast server with the user `source`, so you need to adjust its password (please choose your own with `pwgen 12 1`:

     <source-password>Hiesh0vahHoh</source-password>